KKbutter2281/KKbutter2281/README.md

  ## 🏆 Achievements

-- 🌟 National Merit Semifinalist - Top 1% Of All HS Seniors Statewide
+- 🌟 National Merit Finalist - Top 1% Of All HS Seniors Statewide

 ## 📬 Get in Touch